Wind4Greg/BBS-LinkedData/README.md

 **Caveat**: Code examples may be more up to date and accurate than the procedures in this `README.md` file.

-**Issue**: Terminology collision!
-Both BBS signatures and verifiable credentials use the term *proof*.
-However these have very different meanings as will be clarified below.
+**Important**: We have a terminology collision!
+Both BBS signatures and verifiable credentials use the terms *proof* and *signature*.
+However these can have very different meanings as will be clarified below.

 ## VCs, VPs, and Selective Disclosure

 The "BBS signature suite" is ready made for a three party model of *issuer*, *holder*, and *verifier* utilizing *verifiable credentials* (VCs) and *verifiable presentations* (VP).
 In particular:

 1. The *issuer* issues a verifiable credential (VC) to the holder that is signed via a **BBS signature** to the *holder*.
 This VC may contain information that the *holder* considers sensitive.
 This VC is signed with the issuers BBS  *public key*.
-Note that the *issuer* may want to require a subset of the VC information is "required to be revealed" so that information cannot be misused in some way.
+Note that the *issuer* may want to require a subset of the VC information is "required to be revealed" or must be revealed in "chunks" so that information cannot be misrepresented in some way.
 2. The *holder* wants to selectively disclose a subset of the VC from above to a *verifier*.
 It does this by creating a *verifiable presentation* (VP) containing the appropriate subset of the VC and adds a "verifiable credential data integrity proof" to the VP based on a **BBS proof** which the *holder* derives from the issued VC, the *BBS signature* and issuer's *public key*.
 3. The *verifier* receives the *verifiable presentation* (VP) from the holder.
 They can verify that the subset of information contained in the VP has not been modified by validating the *BBS proof* contained in the VP against the *issuer*'s *public key*.

-The values contained in *BBS proofs* contained in VPs are unlinkable.
+The values (cryptographic byte array) contained in the *BBS proofs* contained in VPs are unlinkable.
 However the other information contained in a VP would by its nature reveal something about the *holder* and could introduce *linkable* information.
-In addition, work is underway to minimize information leakage during processing steps.
+In addition, work is underway to minimize information leakage associated with JSON-LD representations of credentials.

 We follow the general outline from the VC Data Model V2 on [zero knowledge proofs](https://www.w3.org/TR/vc-data-model-2.0/#zero-knowledge-proofs).
 Hence in verifiable credential terminology the VP containing selective disclosure information will have a `proof` field, and it will contain a VC that will also contain a `proof` field (subject to selective disclosure).